 Physical activity boosts the release of endorphins), serotonin and dopamine (feel-good hormones) which play key roles in our mood control.
 It also increases blood flow to the brain, improving cognitive function.

 Not only do you feel less stressed and anxious when you are regularly active, but it also improves your creativity, productivity and concentration.

-Pop in to your local StayWell Pharmacy and pick up a Healthy Habits Step Challenge chart to take part in the Step Challenge at home or DOWNLOAD from here now, and share your progress with us by tagging us on Facebook (StayWell Pharmacy), Twitter (@StayWellPharma1) or Instagram (@staywellpharmacy)!
+DOWNLOAD a Healthy Habits Step Challenge Chart from here now, to take part in the Step Challenge at home.
+Share your progress with us by tagging us on Facebook (StayWell Pharmacy), Twitter (@StayWellPharma1) or Instagram (@staywellpharmacy)!